npm/make-fetch-happen/README.md

 #### <a name="opts-proxy"></a> `> opts.proxy`

-A string or `url.parse`-d URI to proxy through.
+A string or `new url.URL()`-d URI to proxy through.
 Different Proxy handlers will be used depending on the proxy's protocol.

 Additionally, `process.env.HTTP_PROXY`, `process.env.HTTPS_PROXY`, and